 If you're considering writing a check to pay for a gun online, stop right now.
 It's frequently done, but it's a dangerous idea.
 Thankfully, there are much safer options available.

 This isn't just about ordinary scams.
 Yes, scammers love checks and money orders.
-They can easily cash one and disappear.
+They can easily cash one and disappear with your money.
 But that's not the worst thing that can happen to you when you send a check.
 With checks, you can lose far more than the amount you wrote down.

-Imagine a fraudster.
-He steals people's identities for a living.
+Imagine a scammer who steals people's identities for a living.
 What information does he need to impersonate you and take your money?
 He can do a decent job with just a few things:

 - Full name